mebeim/aoc/2019/README.md

 Python (>= 3.2) also has a very cool way of painlessly handling memoization.
-All we need is the [`@lru_cache`][py-functools-lru_cache] decorator from the [`functools`][py-functools] module, which automagically does all of the above fo us with a single line of code.
+All we need is the [`@lru_cache`][py-functools-lru_cache] decorator from the [`functools`][py-functools] module, which automagically does all of the above for us with a single line of code.
 [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU))
 is a caching strategy that discards the least recently used value when too many values are cached.